ssg joshua hall

-Originally from Johnson City, Tenn., Joshua is planning to remain in the state to be close to family.
+Originally from Johnson City, Tenn., Joshua chose to remain in the state to be close to family.

-Joshua is appreciative of HFOT’s supporters, who will make simple things, like bringing in the groceries, easier.
+Joshua is appreciative of HFOT’s supporters, who have made his daily life easier.
 “It warms my heart to know there are still people that truly care about our service men and women.”